AndrewEdmonds11/AnalysisToolsPrototypes_Renamed/trkana_helper_andy/README.md

 You should also be able to to this in a python notebook too!

 ## Comments
-If we want to go this way, then we might want to consider splitting the InfoStructs into their own repository since they shouldn't be dependent on art
+If we want to go this way, then we might want to consider splitting the InfoStructs into their own repository since they shouldn't be dependent on art etc.

-We will also need to update all InfoStructs to provide the useful information
+We will also need to update all InfoStructs to provide the useful information.